danbriggs/Turing/readme.md

-The goal of this project is to write accelerations for highly non-regular five-state Turing machines with the aim of proving they don't halt or running them until they do.
+The goal of this project is to write accelerations for hardly non-regular five-state Turing machines,
+with the aim of proving they don't halt or running them until they do.

 # Early History of the Busy Beaver Problem

 Tibor Radó published [On Non-Computable Functions](https://archive.org/details/bstj41-3-877/mode/2up), in which he defined the Busy Beaver game, in 1962.
-He defined S(n) as the largest number of steps an n-state Turing Machine can run for on a blank tape and then halt;
+He defined S(n) as the largest number of steps an n-state Turing machine can run for on a blank tape and then halt;
-he defined Σ(n) as the largest number of symbols an n-state Turing Machine can leave on a blank tape and then halt.
+he defined Σ(n) as the largest number of symbols an n-state Turing machine can leave on a blank tape and then halt.
 (Turing Machines by definition use just 0 & 1, and 0s are blanks, so Σ(n) is the largest number of 1s it can leave.)
 He showed that both functions are non-computable.

 Shen Lin and Tibor Radó published [Computer Studies of Turing Machine Problems](https://dl.acm.org/doi/10.1145/321264.321270) in 1965,
-based on Lin's [1963 Ohio State Ph.
-D. thesis of the same name](https://etd.ohiolink.edu/!etd.send_file?accession=osu1486554418657614&disposition=inline) presented to Radó.
+based on Lin's [1963 Ohio State Ph.D. thesis of the same name](https://etd.ohiolink.edu/!etd.send_file?accession=osu1486554418657614&disposition=inline) accepted by Radó.
 In it, Lin demonstrated by computer program that Σ(3)=6 and S(3)=21.
 The values came from two different machines.
 (Appel and Haken are famous for using a computer for a proof in 1977, but Lin's paper did this 14 years earlier.)